Skip to content

 2. Address Book does not seem to remove the images for a contact when you delete it.
 Worse, those images get carried over into manual backups and thus backing up, blowing away your Address Book directory and restoring from backup will not get rid of the cruft.

 I wrote the short shell script below to back up the AB directory, extract the list of contacts and delete any image that fits in the two categories above.
 This took me down to a much more reasonable 11MB.
 You can download the zipped script here.
-Disclaimer: I tried my best to make this as generic as possible, but I cannot be held responsible if running this script causes you to lose data, so I would advise you to perform your own backup prior to running it.

 #!/bin/sh